modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-10-sect-3.md

 2017: “Two weeks after the Nobel announcement in October and almost two months before this lecture, we announced the first observation of a merger of a neutron star binary system.
 This was also the first gravitational wave event to have electromagnetic counterparts observed in a large variety of astronomical instruments.”

 2017: Observation of one more black hole merger event (GW170814); “for the first time this was also observed in the Virgo detector near Pisa in Italy.
 Virgo is a collaboration of France, Italy, Netherlands, Poland and Hungary.” … “ Virgo, in this detection, not only gives independent confirmation of the LIGO black hole merger detections but improves markedly the ability to triangulate.
 This is a precursor to also adding KAGRA in Japan and LIGO-India detectors to the network.”

 RELATED TO VISIBLE THOUGHT.

 1994: A new structure for the project is proposed around the LIGO Laboratory by unifying the Caltech and MIT efforts, by developing two distant instruments in Hanford, Washington and Livingston, Louisiana, and by integrating new members to the existing staff.

-2003: A proposal to the NSF of the Advanced LIGO plan is submitted where a research and development program is presented and approved, implying that the initial LIGO sensitivity of the gravitational wave detector are improved, and the background noise levels are reduced.
+2003: A proposal to the NSF of the Advanced LIGO plan is submitted where a research and development program is presented and approved, implying that the initial LIGO sensitivity of the gravitational wave detector is improved, and the background noise levels are reduced.
 Potential sources of gravitational waves are searched in mergers of binary black holes, a black hole and a neutron star, and binary neutron star systems.

 2015: Observation of the first Black Hole merger by Advanced LIGO (event GW150914).
 "As the objects in-spiral together, more and more gravitational waves are emitted and the frequency and amplitude of the signal increases (the characteristic chirp signal).
-This is following by the final merger, and then, the merged single object rings down". … "The two black holes inspiral and merge together due to the emission of gravitational radiation coming from the accelerations".
+This is followed by the final merger, and then, the merged single object rings down". … "The two black holes in spiral and merge together due to the emission of gravitational radiation coming from the accelerations".

 RELATED TO MUTUAL LEARNING.

 1994-1999: Construction of the initial version of LIGO, "employing technologies that represented a balance between being capable of achieving sensitivity levels where the detections of gravitational waves might be ‘possible,’ and using techniques that we had fully demonstrated in our laboratories".

-2015: Observation of the first Black Hole merger by Advanced LIGO (event GW150914).
-"As the objects in-spiral together, more and more gravitational waves are emitted and the frequency and amplitude of the signal increases (the characteristic chirp signal).
-This is following by the final merger, and then, the merged single object rings down". … "The two black holes in spiral and merge together due to the emission of gravitational radiation coming from the accelerations".

 RELATED TO CONTINUOUS LEARNING.

-1997: Barry Barish makes a proposal to the NSF to improve LIGO Scientific Collaboration (LSC).
+1997: Barry Barish makes a proposal to NSF to improve LIGO Scientific Collaboration (LSC).
 Nearly 1200 members, from 108 institutions and 18 countries have participated in making the discovery of gravitational waves, analyzing the data, interpreting the results, and in writing up and presenting the results.

 2015, 2016, 2017: "The first Advanced LIGO data run (O1) continued for four months, from September 2015 to January 2016.
 Our second data run (O2) ran from December 2016 to the end of August 2017". … "We are actively searching for other signals, besides binary merges, including bust signals from phenomena like supernova explosions or gamma ray bursts, continuous wave signals from spinning neutron stars (pulsars), stochastic background signals, etc. So far, we have only detected binary merger signals, but hope to detect others as our sensitivity improves".